The details of stakeholder analysis, such as identifying and differentiating important stakeholders and sorting them into the matrix.

 High-power yet low-interest stakeholders are very important for a successful project.
-They may influence a lot, and, unfortunately, not pleasing them may result in delays or even failure of the project.
-The best way to engage with them is to ensure that they are satisfied.
+They may have significant influence, but, unfortunately, disappointing them may result in delays or even failure.
+The best way to engage with them is to ensure they are satisfied.
 Satisfying the high-power project stakeholders can lead to their increased interest in the project.

 4. High power, high interest

-Knowing who to prioritize helps managers understand which stakeholders to focus on.
-This means the "main players" should get meetings or interviews where the discussion is led on the following topics: what are their expectations for the project, what they consider a successful project, how will they be affected by a project's outcome (be it positive or negative), etc. These are just some of the examples which help you find out whether there are any anticipated conflicts of interest with other stakeholders that you need to be aware of.
+Knowing who to prioritise helps managers understand which stakeholders to focus on.
+This means the "main players" should get meetings or interviews where the discussion is led on the following topics: what their expectations are for the project, what they consider a successful project to be, and how they will be affected by a particular project part's outcome (be it positive or negative).
+These are just some examples that help you determine whether there are any anticipated conflicts of interest with other stakeholders that you need to be aware of.

 Another benefit is getting to know their interpersonal preferences and building relationships with them.
-While doing this, try to pick up on political, cultural or environmental cues.
-This is helpful for predicting how the key stakeholders will interact with each other and with other stakeholders.
+While doing this, try to pick up on political, cultural, or environmental cues.
+This helps predict how the key stakeholders will interact with each other and with other stakeholders.
 Knowing this information is helpful for future decision-making processes.

-Once this step is done, the stakeholder analysis is complete.
-Strategic management should be using the results gathered from the analysis to form the basic stakeholder management and communication strategy for the successful project.
+Once this step of the project charter is done, the stakeholder analysis is complete.
+Strategic management and project team members should use the results gathered from the analysis to form the basic stakeholder management and communication strategy for a successful project.